SallyLinnn/Skeletal-Muscle-Density-in-Ovarian-Cancer/README.md

 # Skeletal Muscle Density in Ovarian-Cancer

 ## Description
-Use machine learning to predict whether ovarian cancer patients have muscle attenuation, and use SHAP to explain the prediction results.
+Use machine learning to predict whether ovarian cancer patients have muscle radiodensity loss, and use SHAP to explain the prediction results.

 ## Usage
 ### handover_ml_shap.py